 In the predictive models developed for the 2012 Coastal Master Plan and then improved for the 2017 ICM, fresh wetlands converted directly to open water (with an associated loss of elevation, i.e., wetland collapse) if salinities exceeded a two-week threshold.
 Non-fresh wetlands converted directly to open water if they were subject to inundation thresholds (based on mean annual water depth) for two successive years (Couvillion & Beck, 2013).
 Salinity patterns and water depths throughout the system were driven by relative sea level rise, which varied by environmental scenario, and by changing system hydrology.
-An uncertainty analysis conducted for the 2017 Coastal Master Plan found that total wetland area at year 50 was most sensitive to subsidence rate, organic matter accumulation rate (OMAR), and collapse threshold values utilized in ICM-LAVegMod and ICM-Morph as well as water level in ICM-Hydro (Meselhe et al., 2017).
-The OMAR and marsh collapse threshold values that significantly contributed to landscape change in the 2017 analysis were largely derived from previous work conducted for the 2017 ICM (Brown et al., 2017).
+An uncertainty analysis conducted for the 2017 Coastal Master Plan found that total wetland area at Year 50 was most sensitive to subsidence rate, organic matter accumulation rate (OMAR), and collapse threshold values utilized in ICM-LAVegMod and ICM-Morph as well as water level in ICM-Hydro (Meselhe et al., 2017).
+The OMAR and marsh collapse threshold values that significantly contributed to landscape change in the 2017 analysis were largely derived from previous work conducted for the 2012 Coastal Master Plan and were further adjusted during calibration and validation of the 2017 ICM (Brown et al., 2017).